Last Updated on

 Hyperbole aside, DJ mixers are key items in any DJ’s toolkit.
 They’re not just a fancy, gimmicky add-on; they’re downright essential to your performance and profession.
 You’ll need them to mix your beat-matched tracks.
 And good ones will even let you add some creative flair to your mixes with the help of built-in effects.

 But buying DJ mixers can be tricky, especially if you’re new to the field.
 There is a whole range of mixers to choose from at varying price points.
-A beginner-friendly DJ mixer can be bought for under $150, while pro-grade mixers can go up to $1,000 and beyond.
+Some of the best DJ mixers for beginners can be bought for under $150, while professional DJ mixers can go up to $1,000 and beyond.

 Which is the best DJ mixer for you?
 What should you consider when you buy a DJ mixer today?
 We’ll share answers to both these questions below.
 We’ll start by reviewing the best DJ mixers on the market right now.
 We’ll then share a short buying guide to help you make the right decision.